mahmoud/sedimental/entries/glom_in_the_browser.md

   * It's not even that slow in prod (~5s to active)
   * Building and developing is tight, kudos to rollup and vite
 * It's way more fun than React
+* Can offer the full power of Python, as glom intended
+  * Running a backend would open up all sorts of security risk
+* So far the Python portion of the frontend, even though it's under very active development, is no less stable than the rest of the frontend ecosystem :P

 ## The bad